 Indoor Dog Behaviors and What They Mean

-But before you can do this, you need to know what exactly can be identified as perhaps odd indoor dog behavior that needs help and what is odd, but actually harmless.
-To help you decode the antics of your dog is the following list of the top indoor dog behaviors and what they mean.
+But before you can do this, you need to know what exactly can be identified as perhaps odd indoor dog behavior that needs help and what is actually harmless.
+To help you decode the antics of your dog, take a look at the following list of the top indoor dog behaviors and what they mean.

 First, you need to identify if your dog is biting or is she nipping in a playful fashion?
 A puppy, when still learning proper behavior may nip to get your attention, or she may be overly playful and bite harder in the excitement of her play.